 Targeted Hiring Requirements.
-The Company shall endeavor to ensure that at least thirty percent of all work hours are performed by individuals whose primary place of residence is within a city zip code that includes a census tract in which the median annual household income is less than $40,000 per year, as measured and reported by the U.S. Census Bureau.
+The Company shall endeavor to ensure that at least twenty percent of all work hours are performed by individuals whose primary place of residence is within a city zip code that includes a census tract in which the median annual household income is less than $40,000 per year, as measured and reported by the U.S. Census Bureau.

 Clawback Language.
 The City and County shall ensure that all PILOT agreements contain clawback language spelling out what shall happen if the company does not meet the commitments represented in the PILOT agreement or in the event of corporate misconduct.

 Citizen Participation.
 The City Council and County Commission shall hold public hearings at least one week before a project is presented to them for a vote.